 The Sustainable Development Goals is an urgent call for action by all countries.
 It is a blueprint to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
 The Goals interconnect and in order to leave no one behind, it ís important that we achieve each Goal and target by 2030.
-Through our working empowering communities to reduce inequalities, we focus on the following Sustainable Development Goals:
+Through our work empowering communities to reduce inequalities, we focus on the following Sustainable Development Goals:

 Cambodia remains the poorest ASEAN country with 35% still living in multidimensional poverty, despite recent economic growth (UNDP 2018).
 The unequal distribution of economic gains means that many Cambodians, particularly those in rural areas, still have poor health and low levels of education, skills and employment.
 These ongoing issues make it difficult for families to break the cycle of poverty.
 With poverty come other issues such as lack of hygiene, poor health, poor school attendance and high school dropout rates.

-4 Quality Education
+SDG 4 - Quality Education

-5 Gender Equality
+SDG 5 - Gender Equality

-8 Decent Work & Economic Growth
+SDG 8 - Decent Work & Economic Growth

 HHA Cambodia recognises that by empowering local Cambodian’s to attain decent employment and financial stability, the organisation able to provide a truly sustainable and long-reaching form of local development.